Home Contact Français

 FundyCulture

-Charlotte and Washington Counties, Where History Comes to Life
+Charlotte County and Surrounding Areas - Where History Comes to Life

 The shores and isles of the phenomenal Bay of Fundy are generously endowed with the legacies of more than three centuries of European settlement.

-That rich heritage is commemorated in numerous museums and institutions in Charlotte County New Brunswick: the Ross Memorial Museum, Charlotte County Archives & Gaol, the Blockhouse, Sheriff Andrews House, Ministers Island and Kingsbrae Garden in St Andrews, The Chocolate Museum and the Charlotte County Museum in St Stephen, and the Grand Manan Museum and Roosevelt Campobello International Park in the Fundy Isles and our heritage and culture associates in Washington County, Maine.
+That rich heritage is commemorated in numerous museums and institutions in and around Charlotte County, New Brunswick: the Ross Memorial Museum, Charlotte County Archives & Gaol, the Blockhouse, Sheriff Andrews House, Ministers Island, Sunbury Shores and Kingsbrae Garden in St Andrews, The Chocolate Museum and the Charlotte County Museum in St Stephen, the Beaver Harbour Archives & Museum in Beaver Harbour, the McAdam Railway Station, located just outside of Charlotte County in McAdam, and the Grand Manan Museum and Roosevelt Campobello International Park in the Fundy Isles.
 Countless artefacts and specimens of wonderful architecture of homes, shops, churches, ships, lighthouses and public buildings are lovingly preserved, bringing history vividly to life.

 Cultural Sites